MEskerod/StructUnet/README.md

     - compare_precitions_under600.py --> script that evaluates the predictions made of all methods on sequences below 600
     - compare_methods.py --> script that evaluates the predicted structure by different methods
     - complete_dataset.py --> script for converting entire dataset using 8-channel input
-    - count_loops.py --> script used to count all hairpin loops in all sequences
+    - count_loops.py --> script used to count all hairpin loops in all sequences in RNAStralign
+    - count_noncanoncial_pairs.py --> script used to count the different base pair types in RNAStralign
     - evaluate_hotknot.py --> script that uses different k with hotknots on a very small subset of the data to evaluate its performance
     - evaluate_postprocessing_under600.py --> script that uses the final model to evaluate all available post-processing methods on all sequences in the validation set below 600 nucleotides
     - experiment_files.py --> script for converting sequences in RNAStralign used for experiments to matrices.
 Can convert inputs to 8, 9 or 17-channel input